 How to Sign Over a Check

 While paper checks are becoming less common, it’s still important to understand how they work.
 When you sign over a check, you take a paper check written out to you and endorse it to another person, authorizing them to deposit or cash it.
-Let's look at how to sign a check over and some reasons why you might do this.
+This is called a third-party check.
+Let’s look at how to sign a check over and some reasons why you might do it.

 Why sign over a check?

-While you may be able to conveniently cash a check from the comfort of your home via a bank’s app, there are still some situations when it might make sense to sign over a check.
+While you may be able to conveniently deposit or cash a check from the comfort of your home via a bank’s mobile app, there are still some situations when it might make sense to sign over a check.
+For example:

-• The original payee is unable to cash or deposit it directly.
-If the payee of the check lacks a bank account or has difficulty accessing banking services, signing over the check might be a solution.
+• If you’re unable to cash or deposit a check directly, signing over the check might be a solution.

 • You want to transfer funds to someone else for a gift or to settle a debt